Get Rid of HR

 All of which comes to an eye-watering total of £88K.

-Note this doesn’t even include the cost of hiring the HR Administrator (on average it takes 35 human hours to make one hire, which on a senior salary could equate to over £3k).
+Note this doesn’t even include the cost of hiring the HR Administrator (on average it takes 35 human hours to make one hire).

 Quality

-And let’s face it, if your answer to meeting HR needs is by giving those tasks to a Talent Manager, or hiring an HR Administrator, then it’s fair to say you don’t really have a solid HR function in place.
+And let’s face it, if your answer to meeting HR needs is to give those tasks to your People Team, or a junior administrator, then it’s fair to say you don’t really have a solid HR function in place.
 I don’t mean any offence to these roles, it’s just that if I’m trying to scale a disruptive fast-growth business, I’m likely going to be making a lot of (potentially controversial) people-related decisions, and when I do, I want to rely on an HR resource that has 20+ years’ experience.
 But I don’t necessarily want to pay upwards of £150k to have that expertise in-house.
 Or have to keep paying lawyers by the second.

 From in-house to outsourced